 Each year, Christophe Ferrandis ages some of his Vermentinù in one or two new barrels to “season” them before using them to age the red Nielluciù in the future.
-These barrels become the elusive cuvée Clos Signadore Blanc, and a powerfully delicious counterargument to those who dismiss white wines aged in new oak.
+These barrels become the elusive cuvée Clos Signadore Blanc, which offers a powerfully delicious counterargument to those who dismiss white wines aged in new oak.

 Vineyard size< 1 ha

-ElevageAged in demi-muids with no racking.
+ElevageAged in demi-muids with no racking

 Harvest typeHand Harvested